user-vi/JavaAsASecondLanguage/lecture09/slides/lecture09.md

 All GCs in HotSpot are **Stop-the-world** i.e. there are moments when all the application threads are stopped and GC is working.
 Different GCs implement different strategies to reduce pauses.
 Some even give guarantees of maximum pause time.

+---
+## Is pauseless GC possible
 There is an attempt to implement ‘ultra-low pause’ GC
 http://openjdk.java.net/projects/shenandoah/ (not production-ready)
 There are JVM implementations where GC is pauseless: https://www.azul.com/products/zing/ (proprietary)

+---
+## How you configure GC
+You need to understand your scenario
+- How big is the heap
+- do you need to have guaranteed latency?
+- Latency, throughput, heap size - choose 2
+- Check default first

 ---
 ## Fun read